TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

           Should only return the path to the source file; sourceless loading is not supported.

-    The abstract methods defined by this class are to add optional bytecode file support.
+    The abstract methods defined by this kundi are to add optional bytecode file support.
 Not implementing these optional methods (or causing them to raise :exc:`NotImplementedError`) causes the loader to
     only work with source code.
 Implementing the methods allows the loader to